frej/fast-export/README.md

 This project depends on Python 2.7 or 3.5+, and the Mercurial >= 4.6
 package (>= 5.2, if Python 3.5+).
 If Python is not installed, install it before proceeding.
-TheMercurial package can be installed with `pip install mercurial`.
+The Mercurial package can be installed with `pip install mercurial`.

 On windows the bash that comes with "Git for Windows" is known to work well.